sakshamhere/Security/VAPT/Web/Learnings/Networking/137_138_139__NetBIOS__TCP_UDP.md

 `Send No Ack` is the same as send but doesn't require an acknowledgment that it was sent through the session `Receive `waits for the incoming packet

-# Options for `Netbios Datagram mode` on port 138

-`Send Datagram` will send a datagram through0. the NetBIOS name `Send Broadcast Datagram` is for sending a datagram to every registered NetBIOS name on the network `Receive Datagram` waits for a Send Datagram packet `Receive Broadcast Datagram` waits for a Send Broadcast packet

 # Netbios Suffix Code